 An airline is required to keep all connecting flights on one ticket within legal connection times.
 They are not required to make sure your clients’ new schedule coincides with flights booked on a separate ticket.
 This is why it’s important to book everything on one ticket where possible.
 This is impossible, of course, if you are booking airlines that don’t have a ticketing agreement.
 In that case, it is important to leave plenty of connection time in case the first flight is delayed or changed to a later time.

-5. What happens when a schedule is changed?
+5. What happens when a schedule change occurs?

 When a schedule change comes through to Centrav in the GDS, our agent support team monitors and reviews these changes.
 If the change is less than 90 minutes off, our team will accept the change and notify you.
 If it’s more than 90 minutes off, we will notify you and let you know what your options are.
 When there is a change in equipment or a change in carrier (e.g. a Delta-operated flight is now Air France-operated) your client will lose their seat assignment and you will need to reconfirm with the airline.

 6. When will Centrav process my schedule change?

 Centrav processes all airline schedule changes in departure date order.
 Be assured that your client’s schedule change is a top priority to us.

 7. What about last-minute schedule changes?

 If a change to a schedule occurs within a couple of days of departure, the airlines will usually contact them directly.
 This is why it is important to add your client’s phone number and email address within the reservation.
 In addition, it is always wise for the traveler or travel advisor to pull up the booking a day or two before departure and double check the schedule.
 If there was a change that the airline failed to communicate to Centrav, it is much easier to handle at that point rather than at the time of check-in.